 Transition to auto selection of floater locations is to

 be discussed separately in the User Committee Meeting agenda.

 NOAAPORT: We developed a NOAAPORT ingest system based on the DVB-S

 technology that the NWS will move to at the beginning of February, 2005.

-development so that universities can build their own NOAAPORT
+setup so that universities can build their own NOAAPORT

-installated a Unidata NOAAPORT ingest system at
+installed a Unidata DVB-S NOAAPORT ingest system at

 the Southern Region Climate Center (SRCC) at Louisiana State